-There were no non-cash transactions during the years ended December 31, 2020 and 2021 that are not reflected in the statement of cash flows.
+Non-cash transactions that occurred during the years ended December 31, 2022 and 2021 are as follows:

-13. CAPITAL MANAGEMENT
+14. CAPITAL MANAGEMENT

 The Company manages its capital to ensure that it will be able to continue as a going concern, while supporting the Company's business and maximizing the return to its stakeholders.
 The Company's capital structure is adjusted based on management's decisions to issue debt or equity instruments to fund expenditures.
 In order to maximize ongoing exploration efforts, the Company does not pay dividends.
 The Company's Board of Directors does not establish quantitative return on capital criteria, but rather relies on the expertise of management and other professionals to sustain future development of the business.
 The capital of the Company consists of equity attributable to owners of the parent comprised of share capital, stock options and warrants.